TheresaDF/MLops_project/reports/report.md

 >
 > Answer:

---- For our project we developed several images: one for training and one for testing.
-When running our docker training images a few arguments are needed; As we use Weights & Biases (wandb) an API key for a wandb account is needed, and the trained model has to be mounted locally as well.
-For example to run the training docker image: `docker run -e WANDB_API_KEY=<key> -v "$(pwd)"/models:/models --name trainer_run1 trainer:latest experiments=exp1`.
-Link to docker file: <weblink>*.
-For running the prediction image the newly trained model has to be mounted onto the image: `docker run --name run_pred1 --rm -v "$(pwd)"/models/my_model.pt:/models/my_model.pt predict:latest --model models/my_model.pt` ---
+--- For our project, we developed several images: one for training and one for testing.
+When running our docker training images a few arguments are needed; As we use Weights & Biases (W&B) an API key for a W&B account is needed, the trained model has to be mounted to get it locally as well, and lastly the local data must be mounted onto the image.
+A run example of a Docker training image: `docker run -e WANDB_API_KEY=<key> -v "$(pwd)"/models:/models -v "$(pwd)"/data:/data --name run1 trainer:latest experiments=exp2`.
+Link to the training Docker file can be found [here](https://github.com/TheresaDF/MLops_project/blob/main/dockerfiles/train_model.dockerfile).
+For running the prediction Docker image only the newly trained model has to be mounted onto the image, moreover the model is then passed to the script with the argparse command `--model`.
+An example run of the image: `docker run --name run_pred1 --rm -v "$(pwd)"/models/my_model.pt:/models/my_model.pt predict:latest --model models/my_model.pt` ---

 ### Question 16